Advocate for Change

 Message:

-There is a historic shortage of starter homes in every state, which is driving up housing costs and pushing the dream of homeownership out of reach for hard-working families nationwide.
-As your constituent and a Habitat for Humanity supporter, I urge Congress to act to address our urgent housing crisis and prioritize policies that will bolster the supply of starter homes to increase affordable homeownership opportunities.
-You can start by:
+The U.S. is facing a record shortage of starter homes in every state, driving up housing costs and pushing the dream of homeownership out of reach for hard-working families nationwide.
+Addressing this challenge will require comprehensive efforts to reduce regulatory barriers and strengthen existing programs, investment in proved federal housing programs, and advance bold, innovative polices to rapidly scale the construction of starter homes.
+As your constituent and a Habitat for Humanity supporter, I call on Congress to :

-You should also know that Habitat is a global organization working in 70 countries around the world and is focused on working with countries, including the U.S., to increase access to adequate housing for the more than 1.1 billion people living in informal settlements globally.
+You should also know that Habitat is a global organization working in more than 60 countries around the world and is focused on working with countries, including the U.S., to increase access to adequate housing for the more than 1.1 billion people living in informal settlements globally.

 Thank you for recognizing the important role affordable housing plays in strengthening communities and lives.